RunDevelopment/refa/README.md

 - DFA and NFA operations

-  * Construction from a finite set of words
+  * Construction from other FA, the intersection of two FA, or a finite set of words
   * Print internal representation in a human-readable form
   * Test whether a word is accepted
   * Test whether the language of an FA is the empty set